mthansen/ampyl/doc/index.rst

 ampyl |release|
 =================

-A Python library to relate finite-volume data to amplitudes.
+A Python package to relate finite-volume data to amplitudes.

 Authors
 -------